kubesphere/website/content/en/docs/devops-user-guide/how-to-use/jenkins-setting.md

    {{</ notice >}}

-4. After you log in the dashboard, click **Manage Jenkins** from the navigation bar.
+4. After you log in to the dashboard, click **Manage Jenkins** from the navigation bar.

    ![manage-jenkins](/images/docs/devops-user-guide/using-devops/jenkins-system-settings/manage-jenkins.jpg)